Banzindun/PreciousIsLife/README.md

 Units have health, initiative, damage .. if something is blocking the damage is reduced

-You select to attack, block or wait for the creatures
+You select to attack, block or wait for the creatures.

-The player looses when he looses all the units
+The player looses when he looses all the units.

-The player cannot cast spells if he doesn't have enough health
+The player cannot cast spells if he doesn't have enough health.

 At the start you summon first monster (out of 3).